shajra/nix-project/doc/project-developing.md

 ## Authoring flake outputs with `flake-parts`<a id="sec-4-3"></a>

-Raw flakes are an improvement over not using flakes at all, but using it directly requires some requisite boilerplate.
-This is why the scaffold pulls in [flake-parts](https://github.com/hercules-ci/flake-parts), which helps in two notable ways:
+Raw flakes are an improvement over not using them, but using flakes without library assistance requires some requisite boilerplate.
+The scaffold pulls in [`flake-parts`](https://github.com/hercules-ci/flake-parts) reduce this boilerplate with

--   it gives us an improved DSL for defining the `outputs` attribute
+-   an improved DSL for defining the `outputs` attribute
--   it's extensible so the DSL can be improved by importing *flake modules*.
+-   a *flake modules* framework to allow users to extend the DSL.

-You should eventually read the [official flake-parts documentation](https://flake.parts), but we'll cover an introduction here.
+Below is the fully general way of entering the `flake-parts` DSL:

-This is the fully general way of entering the flake-parts DSL:
+You should eventually read the [official `flake-parts` documentation](https://flake.parts), but we'll cover an introduction here.

 ```nix
 {